AJ8GH/algorithmic-complexity/README.md

 }
 ```

-Algorithm is quadratic since it iterates through the array and performs a linear operation of delete at a specific index on each iteration:

 ![quadratic-shuffle-graph](images/quadratic-shuffle-graph.png)

-### Improved (Linear) Shuffle
+### Optimising Quadratic Shuffle Algorithm

-To improve the algorithm, instead of deleting from the middle of the array, we can swap it with the last element before deleting it, substituting a linear operation with a constant one:
+To improve the algorithm, instead of deleting from the middle of the array, we can swap it with the last element before deleting it, substituting a linear operation with a constant one.
+The result is a much faster more efficient algorithm, with linear complexity.

 ```js
 function linearShuffle (array) {